Skip to content

 Before diving into cross-browser testing, thoroughly test your website on your primary browser.
 This establishes a baseline of how your site should look and function.
 Think of it as your control group.
 This initial test—whether it's Chrome, Firefox, or Safari—gives you a clear reference point for comparison when you begin testing on other browsers.
 It helps you quickly identify discrepancies in layout, functionality, and performance.
 Establishing a baseline allows you to focus on the differences that arise from browser variations, not underlying issues with your site itself.

-Create a Detailed Testing Plan
+Creating a Comprehensive Testing Plan

 A detailed testing plan keeps you organized and ensures comprehensive coverage.
 Start by listing the specific browsers and devices you'll target based on your audience research.
 Prioritize the features you'll test, focusing on core functionalities first, like checkout flows or contact forms.
 Creating a plan maximizes your testing efforts.
 Cross-browser testing is an ongoing process.
 Browsers and devices constantly evolve, so schedule regular testing to maintain compatibility and address any new issues.
 Datadog explains why this ongoing testing is crucial: browsers interpret code differently, leading to variations in how your website displays and functions.
 A solid plan helps you stay ahead of these changes.

-Visual Checks: Does Your Site *Look* Right?
+Visual Checks: Does Your Website Look Right Everywhere?

 Visual checks are crucial for identifying layout discrepancies and ensuring your website renders correctly across different browsers.
 Start by visually comparing your website's appearance across your chosen browsers.
 Pay close attention to elements like fonts, images, and spacing.
 Screenshots can be incredibly helpful for documenting and comparing these visual elements.
 Cross-browser testing, as BrowserStack explains, is important for delivering an optimal user experience, regardless of the browser.
 Look for inconsistencies in the layout, such as misaligned elements or overlapping content.